varunbhat/varunbhat/_posts/2017-04-26-pnoc-systemc.md

 * Flexishare
 * Firefly

-The code is written using the SystemC Library.
+The code is written using the SystemC Library and is based off of a Network on chip simulator, [NoCSim](https://sourceforge.net/projects/nocsim/).
 The Generated Documentation of the code can be found in this bitbucket link [Manpage](https://varun-colostate.bitbucket.io/pnoc-systemc/)